 - Protect against compromises designed to persist – Due to the prevalence of spyware/keyloggers in the financial sector, it is recommended that organizations design and implement a network architecture that isolates different functions and key information into protected subnetworks by using such elevated controls as internal firewalls.

 - Protect against phishing attacks – Training employees to be highly suspicious of unexpected attachments or emails from unrecognized senders is the first defense in protecting against phishing attacks.
 The report even goes so far as to recommend restricting inbound attachments if it is within the organization's risk tolerance.

 - Filter or block sources – By proactively identifying blacklists and other tools to identify known bad sources can reduce an organization's attack profile.
 Alternatively, it is recommended to build whitelists or organizations and locations where business is conducted.

 Visit the SIG Resource Center for additional information on cybersecurity, including whitepapers, webinar recordings, Summit presentations, industry research and more.
 The SIG Resource Center is a benefit of SIG membership and is updated regularly with the latest industry insights.
 Not a SIG member?
 Reach out to us to learn more about our member benefits.

-Stacy Mendoza is a Digital Marketing Specialist with Sourcing Industry Group (SIG).
+Stacy Mendoza is a Digital Marketing Manager with Sourcing Industry Group (SIG).
 Stacy began her career in market research as an editor for Hart Research Associates in Washington, D.C.
 Since moving back to Florida in 2014, she has worked in marketing and public relations, specializing in content creation, media relations and crisis communications.
 Stacy is a passionate volunteer who donates her time to help nonprofits develop marketing strategies and awareness campaigns.
 Stacy holds a Bachelor of Arts degree in English from The Florida State University in Tallahassee, Florida.
 Follow her on Twitter and tweet at @SIG_Stacy.